Rohitag14/Image-Scaling/README.md

   2. Install python

-  3. Download the source code and the picture in the same folder
+  3. Download the source code and test.png in the same folder

   4. Run the program using python image_scaling.py